Scaling Welldoc’s Impact from Mobile-First to Platform-Agnostic Health Management

 Team

-UX Consulting Team (Mr. Daniel Rosenberg, Cayce Huang, Shanivi Gupta)
+UX Consulting Team: (Mr. Daniel Rosenberg, Cayce Huang, Shanivi Gupta)

 Client (Stakeholders at Welldoc): Senior executives, Business Analyst, Senior UX Designer, Product Manager